 - We’ve got SaaS.
 Kindex is web software containing tools to help you archive and index, and search your digital records.
 There is no software to install, just go to kindex.org and create an account.
-From there, add your records and start indexing.
-Best of all, your first 100 MB of files are free.
-That’s about 50 records for you to get busy with!

 - We ❤ hoarders.
 We all know the feeling.
 Someone in your family wants to borrow the priceless family record you’ve kept in your home for years?
 Hard pass.
 Rather than wait until they pry it from your cold, dead hands, why not digitize those records and put them on Kindex?
 You can make your archive public or private, and invite others to view and index.
 So, whether your a record-keeper, a record-hoarder, or you’re a downright record-hider, Kindex helps you share your precious family records without the risk of your great-nephew spilling his Starbucks on your grandfather’s journal.
 And, you can learn what’s been hiding in Aunt Sue’s closet all these years (well, besides those bell-bottoms).

 - We have layers.
 With Kindex you can add layers of searchable data to your records.
 We move beyond titles and descriptions to include valuable data points such as record provenance, transcription, keywords, date, place, and addtional tags.

 - Share the love.
 Are you the family historian that gets stuck with all the work?
 Not anymore.
 Create a Kindex Family archive and share your records (and the indexing work) with anyone.
 Get your family and friends involved, and they might learn why you’re so crazy about your ancestors.
 Or just why you’re crazy.
 Still, they may be inspired to add a few records of their own to share with you, so it’s a win-win.